Information for the public

-- You might be a patient: you might have a particular health condition which gives you an insight into life with an illness or special set of needs.
-Or you could be someone with experience using primary healthcare, like going to the GP.
+- A patient who can tell us what life is like with an illness or special set of needs.
+Or you could have a particular experience of using primary healthcare, like going to the GP or pharmacist?

-- You might be a parent: you have experience of caring for children, their health issues and what being a parent feels like.
+- A parent with experience of caring for children, their health issues and what being a parent feels like

-- You might be a carer: you have experience of looking after someone with a health condition.
+- A carer with experience of looking after someone with a health condition

-- You might be someone who has experience of particular situations: you may have supported someone with mental health issues, or you may have been affected by significant life events; for example, domestic violence or bereavement.
+- A person with experience of particular situations: such as domestic violence or bereavement, supporting someone with mental health issues, or you may have been affected by significant life events

 What is the Centre for Academic Primary Care?